-invalidity where there would be "undue financial hardship" for the Centre to continue to employ the worker as defined by the Disability Discrimination Act 1992; or redundancy.
+invalidity where there would be "undue financial hardship" for the Centre to continue to employ the worker as defined by the Disability Discrimination Act 1992; within any probationary period which applies to the worker, with a written explanation of the reason(s) for the termination or redundancy.

-(d) Sub clauses (b) & (c) will not apply in the case of a casual or fixed term worker whose employment ceases when the period they were employed for has ended.
+- (d) Sub clauses (b) & (c) will not apply in the case of a casual or fixed term worker whose employment ceases when the period they were employed for has ended. - (i) Except for misconduct, justifying summary dismissal, the services of a worker shall be terminated by an employer only by notice as prescribed by the following:

-(e)

-(i) Except for misconduct, justifying summary dismissal, the services of a worker shall be terminated by an employer only by notice as prescribed by the following: